What is independence?

 Intuition and judging synthesises and organises abstract information and complex changes into a system of change.
 Those that have mastered intuition and judging tend to be regarded as true visionaries.
 Those that are on their way to mastering this tend to be known as wanderers or original eccentrics.
-Those that have intuition and judging as one of their core interests and success strategies can best be described as cunning, original, and intriguing.
+Those that have intuition and judging as one of their core interests and success strategies can best be described as cunning seers, and unusually lucky gamblers.
 When out of touch with their intuition, they can be described as obsessive, nervous, and restless.

 Common manifestations: The Visionary, The Wanderer, The Speculant, The Gambler

 Primary desire: To accurately predict future events and to use this information to plot a course towards a better future.

 Cognitive Function: Intuition and judging employs us to use our intuitive awareness and our imagination to judge a situation and how it will play out.

 Temperament: Independent – intuitive and judging types like to walk their own way and dislike being told how to do something.

 Growth: Intuitive Perceiving and smart abstract processes help fuel this types growth.